OXID-eSales/oxideshop-user-documentation/installation/update/standard-update.rst

 With the following steps, update the Compilation from an existing version 6.3.x to version 6.4.0, for example.

+If you have an Oxid eShop Enterprise Edition to maintain multiple subshops, perform the update for each subshop.

 ..
 ATTENTION::
    **Loss of data**